-Every individual review has a Properties sheet, which can be opened by double-clicking the title of the review in the relevant subfolder under Reviews or by right-clicking and choosing Properties.
-The review Properties sheet summarizes information about the review under the following tabs:
+Each individual review has a Properties window, which can be opened by double-clicking the title of the review in the relevant subfolder under Reviews or by right-clicking and choosing Properties.
+The review Properties summarize information about the review under the following tabs:

-- General – Includes Title; Title change message; Stage; Review No; Starred; Stage; Write Phase (Authoring vs. Editorial; see ‘Review and version phases’, below); Publ status; Updated; Created; Modified; Availablity.
+- General – Includes Title; Title change message; Type; Group; Other contributing Review Groups; Stage; Review No; Starred; Stage; Write Phase (Authoring vs. Editorial; see ‘Review and version phases’, below); Publ status; Updated; Created; Modified; Availablity.

 - People – Indicates which people have been assigned specific Document Roles in relation to the review.
 See Document roles.

 - Topics – Shows where the review is linked in Topics Lists.
 See Topics lists.

 - History – Details the history of the review, listing the current and previous versions, with the most recent version at the top.
 See Document versions.

 - Advanced – Displays information about the review's Status (Active, Withdrawn, Inactive), stage progression and dates, etc. See Advanced review properties

 - Updating - For managing the review's Updating Classification status (Only available for published Full Reviews)